AdobeDocs/target.en/help/main/c-integrating-target-with-mac/mcp/target-mcp-tools-reference.md

 +++

-+++Update an A/B activity
++++Update an activity

-**Tool:** `update_ab_activity`
+**Tool:** `update_activity`

-Update an existing A/B activity.
+Update an existing A/B Test or Experience Targeting activity.

 Uses a read-modify-write pattern: fetches the current state, merges your changes, validates, and sends the update.
+Supports A/B Test and Experience Targeting activities only; Automated Personalization, Auto-Allocate, Multivariate Test, and Recommendations activities are read-only.

 | Parameter | Type | Required | Description |
 |---|---|---|---|